GoogleContainerTools/kpt-config-sync/docs/installation.md

 # Installing Config Sync

-This document provides instructions on how to install Config Sync in a kubernetes cluster.
+This document provides instructions on how to install open source Config Sync in a Kubernetes cluster.
+For instructions on how to install Config Sync using ACM, see [Installing Config Sync using Anthos Config Management].

 ## Installing a released version